signature-opensource/CK-Globalization/README.md

 detected and an explicit identifier assignation is done in such case.

-> If this happens, this HAS TO BE HANDLED quickly and the clash must be hard coded in this library order for the identifier to be shared accross systems.
+> If this happens, this HAS TO BE HANDLED quickly and the clash must be hard coded in this library order for the identifier to be shared across systems.

 This mechanism is a bet.
 Clashes should occur if a really big number of cultures are used.
 If managing the "exceptions" happens to be unbearable, then we may extend the int identifier to a long (64 bits).

+*Note:* The `Id` is the DBJ2 hash minus 5381 so that the empty string is 0 (and this is the invariant) and is made positive for
+`NormalizedCultureInfo` and negative for "pure" `ExtendedCultureInfo` (see below).

 ## Culture fallbacks
 ### ExtendedCultureInfo and NormalizedCultureInfo